 However, the trip led us up to a public park and rose garden where it was possible to relax and make some great photos and videos.
 It was just a shame that it wasn’t the right time of year for roses.
 Judging but the number of bushes, the place must be spectacular when they are all in bloom.

-Finally, we went to the Japanese Gardens there, which had a small entry fee, but was worth every penny.
+In Palermo we also went to the Japanese Gardens, which had a small entry fee, but was worth every penny.
 I felt transported in the middle of the city, it was spectacular.

-Of course, do any football fan, a visit to Buenos Aires is not complete without a visit to La Bomboneira, the home stadium of Boca Junior!!
+Of course, to any football fan, a visit to Buenos Aires is not complete without a visit to La Bomboneira, the home stadium of Boca Junior!!
 I have to admit to not being a huge football fan, and not having been familiar with the team of the stadium prior to the trip.
 However my partner, who joined me for a small portion of my time in Bueons Aires, was beyond excited.